gurdiga/gurdiga.com/_posts/2021-08-22-an-easy-tdd-exercise-and-some-more.md

 ## “Logic sandwich”

-This is a concept I’ve learned—again—from [James Shore][3].
+This is a concept I’ve learned — again — from [James Shore][3].
 Since this RSS-checking program would involve a significant portion of IO, I found that using the “logic sandwich” approach helped me keep the IO and business logic unentangled, which in turn, made more of the code TDD-able.

 [3]: https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#logic-sandwich